mcruzdev/blog/docs/posts/deploy-quarkus-on-kubernetes-with-kind.md

 <!-- more -->

-If you work with Kubernetes and need to manually write Kubernetes resources (Deployment, Service, etc.) for each application, I would recommend using a tool like Helm, for instance.
-Now, if you want even more convenience without worrying about templates, etc., I would like to introduce you to the Quarkus Kubernetes extension.
+If you work with Kubernetes, managing multiple applications, and find yourself manually writing Kubernetes resources (such as Deployment, Service, ConfigMap, etc.) for each application, I would recommend using a tool like [Helm](https://helm.sh/), for instance.
+Now, if you are using Quarkus and desire even more convenience and a simpler way (with minimal manifest customization) without the need to worry about templates, etc., let me introduce you to the Quarkus Kubernetes ext

 ## Kubernetes Extension